 This species of Sea bream lives in warm waters and is quite common in the southern Mediterranean Sea but is practically very rare in more northern latitudes, except perhaps for some islands such as Elba and Capraia but it is always of a rare event.

-I already had seen Zebra sea bream in the water but I was in Favignana an island of Italy belonging to the Egadi archipelago, in Sicily, so as soon as I saw it I had no doubts that it was another species of fish and to be witness of an event that should make us think a lot about the conditions of our sea.
+Zebra sea bream is quite common in the south of Mediterranean sea and in the islands as Favignana an island of Italy belonging to the Egadi archipelago, in Sicily, The preence of this fish in north of Mediterranean sea is an event that should make us think a lot about the conditions of our sea.